Internal Linking Strategy for SEO (2026 Guide)

 I also use Screaming Frog to check link depth.
 If an important page is more than 3 clicks from the homepage, it’s too deep.
 Flatten your structure by linking to it from a hub page or a high-authority post closer to the top of your site hierarchy.

-Internal Linking Tools That Save Time
+Internal Linking Tools Compared

 Managing internal links on a site with hundreds or thousands of pages is a real challenge.
 These are the tools I’ve actually used and can vouch for.